 Overview

 With a vast supply of natural gas from Marcellus and Utica shale production, the MVP is expected to provide up to two million dekatherms per day (two billion cubic feet (Bcf) per day) of firm transmission capacity to markets in the mid- and south Atlantic regions of the United States.
-The MVP will extend from the Equitrans transmission system in Wetzel County, West Virginia, to Transcontinental Gas Pipeline Company’s (Transco) Zone 5 compressor station 165 in Pittsylvania County, Virginia.
+The MVP will extend from the EQT transmission system in Wetzel County, West Virginia, to Transcontinental Gas Pipeline Company’s (Transco) Zone 5 compressor station 165 in Pittsylvania County, Virginia.
 Under 20-year contracts, Mountain Valley has secured firm commitments for the full capacity of the MVP.

 The pipeline will be governed by the United States Natural Gas Act.
 As designed, the pipeline will be 42 inches in diameter and will require approximately 50 feet of permanent easement (with up to 125 feet of temporary easement during construction).
 The MVP project will require three compressor stations, located in Wetzel, Braxton, and Fayette counties of West Virginia.